Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Data-based set-membership for unidentified coefficient matrices

-To derive \eqref{FSSgen} from \eqref{Sigma_dual}, the dualization lemma can't be employed on the dual representation \eqref{Sigma_dual} as the invertibility of $\Delta_i\in\mathbb{R}^{(x_x+n_z)\times(x_x+n_z)}$ is violated because its left upper block has rank one, and hence it hasn't full column rank for $n_z\geq n_x+1$.
-To attain nevertheless a form as \eqref{FSSgen}, we first calculate an ellipsoidal outer approximation of \eqref{Sigma_dual} similar to \cite{DePersis} and then dualize.
+To derive \eqref{FSSgen} from \eqref{Sigma_dual}, the dualization lemma can not be employed on the dual representation \eqref{Sigma_dual} as the invertibility of $\Delta_i\in\mathbb{R}^{(x_x+n_z)\times(x_x+n_z)}$ is violated because its left upper block is rank one, and hence it is not full column rank for $n_z\geq n_x+1$.
+To attain nevertheless a form as \eqref{FSSgen}, we suggest to first calculate an ellipsoidal outer approximation of \eqref{Sigma_dual} as in \cite{BoydLMI} and then to dualize.